 Ms. Anat Tsour Segal has served as a director since April 2008.
-Ms. Segal founded Anat Segal Consulting & Technology Investments, an independent consulting and investment banking practice advising Israeli technology and healthcare companies, in January 2000.
-She has served as Chief Executive Officer of Capital Nature since October 2018.
-From April 2003 to February 2016, she also served as the founder, chief executive officer and a director of Xenia Venture Capital.
-She holds a B.A. in economics and management, an M.B.A. in finance and an LL.B. from Tel Aviv University.
+From April 2003 to February 2016, she served as the founder, Chief Executive Officer and a director of Xenia Venture Capital, a venture capitalist (VC) technological incubator and investment firm.
+Xenia Venture Capital, our first seed investor, also seeded over 25 companies in the areas of pharma, medical devices and technology.
+From 2018 to 2021, Ms. Tsour Segal served as Chief Executive Officer of Capital Nature, a technological incubator and investment firm specializing in areas of sustainability and renewable energy.
+She holds a B.A. in economics and management, an M.B.A. in finance and an LL.B. from Tel Aviv University and she is a lecturer at the Adelson School of Entrepreneurship at Reichman University.